knaw-huc/lenticular-lens/readme.md

 ### Element groups

-The resources (using the filter), the mappings (using the matching methods) and the lenses (using the elements) all apply element groups to allow the user the express complex conditions.
+The entity-type selections (using the filter), the linkset specs (using the matching methods) and the lens specs (using the elements) all apply element groups to allow the user the express complex conditions.

 ```json5
 {